 Communication is a powerful tool that is important to making loved ones feel included, loved, and safe.
 Even with strategies for more effective dementia communication, it can still feel frustrating for family caregivers when helping loved ones.
 If you’d like extra assistance in making a senior’s life easier at home, professional caregiving may be a solution.

 Nightingale Homecare’s Connections Dementia Care Program provides training for family caregivers and in-home services from compassionate and patient caregivers who are specially-trained to manage the unique needs of those with dementia.
-To learn more about this program or our personalized services for home care in Peoria and the surrounding areas, contact us online or by phone at (602) 504-1555.
+To learn more about this program or our personalized services for dementia care in Phoenix and the surrounding areas, contact us online or by phone at (602) 504-1555.